auth0/auth0-vue/README.md

 ### Error Handling

 When using our SDK, it could be the case that we are unable to correctly handle the authentication flow for a variety of reasons (e.g. an expired session with Auth0 when trying to get a token silently).
-In these situationsm calling the actual methods will result in an exception being thrown (e.g. `login_required`).
+In these situations, calling the actual methods will result in an exception being thrown (e.g. `login_required`).
 On top of that, these errors are made available through the SDK's reactive `error` property:

 ```html
 <script>